KenKundert/rlc_chart/README.rst

 a plot of impedance.
 This is explained in `Introduction to Phasors
 <https://designers-guide.org/theory/phasors.pdf>`_.

-Consider the impedance of a capacitor that has series resistance and inductance parasitics along with a shunt resistor as represented by the following circuit:
+Consider the impedance of a leaky capacitor that has series resistance and inductance parasitics along with a shunt resistor as represented by the following circuit:

 .. image:: figures/leaky-cap-schematic.svg
     :width: 25%